Backend Python Engineer · Lima, Perú · Open to Remote

 Odoo's standard security model restricts CRM and Sales document ownership to a single Salesperson field.
 At Fiberlux, multiple executives — Postventa, Fidelización, and others — needed to operate on the same customer account simultaneously.

-The result: critical AccessError blocks on every cross-team operation, invoicing bottlenecks, and manual admin intervention required every 2–4 hours to restore access.
+The result: critical AccessError blocks on every cross-team operation, invoicing bottlenecks, and manual admin intervention required every 2–4 hours.

 |---|---|---|